Casa Loma: History

 During World War II, the stables were used to conceal research and production of sonar, and for construction of sonar devices (known as ASDIC) for U-boat detection, according to a book about the "castle".
 The area was closed, behind an "Under Repairs" sign.
 The suggestion that the stables were under renovation allowed workers of the secret facility to come and go without suspicion.
 Casa Loma is often claimed to be the location of Station M that manufactured covert devices for agents, claiming that the book Inside Camp X provides this information.
 In 2015, however, author Lynn Philip Hodgson rejected this in an interview with the Toronto Star.
 "Nobody knows where Station M was.
 You won't read where it was in any book."

 KCCL managed Casa Loma for 74 years, until 2011.
 Its tenure was not without controversy, with Pellatt's great-grandniece Trelawny Howell starting a campaign for an open-tender lease process in 2005, and the organization disputing her relationship with Pellatt in 2010.
 A 2006 advisory committee led by former MPP Ron Kanter, and its subsequent reports, recommended that the city turn the mansion's management over to a new "Casa Loma Trust".
 However, a city manager's report in 2008 recommended extending the city's lease with KCCL for 20 years, and in July 2008, it was renewed.

 Meanwhile, from 1997 until 2012, the mansion underwent a 15-year, $33-million exterior restoration largely funded by the city, which also created a new board of trustees in 2008, including seven KCCL members and seven city appointees.
 The city's renewed management agreement included a stipulation that KCCL would use the mansion's net revenues to help pay for upgrades; however, the organization used the fund to cover operating shortfalls instead, and there was only $335,000 in the account by 2011, rather than the $1.5-million originally projected.
 As a result, in 2011, the city temporarily resumed management of Casa Loma and began welcoming bids from the private sector in its search for a new operator.

 In January 2014, the city entered a new long-term lease and operating agreement with Liberty Entertainment Group, led by President and CEO Nick Di Donato, which agreed to spend $7.4 million to continue the mansion's upgrades.
 The company's plans also included a fine dining facility.
 The restaurant, Blueblood Steakhouse, opened in summer 2017.

-Due to COVID-19, tour operations closed as of March 13, 2020 and reopened in September 2020.

 Architecture

 Sir Henry imported artisans from Europe to design much of the furniture and other features of the mansion.
 Casa Loma has five acres of gardens.
-A tunnel connects Casa Loma to the Hunting Lodge and to the stables (garage, potting shed, stalls, carriage room and tack rooms).
+A tunnel connects Casa Loma to the Hunting Lodge and to the stables (garage, potting shed, stalls, carriage room, and tack rooms).